Golf Tutorials

 The Coach's Takeaway: Why Grip Size Matters

-• Grips are too small (thin): This can cause you to grip the club too tightly in your fingers a lot, leading to overactive hands on the downswing.
+• Grips are too small (thin): This can cause you to grip the club too tightly in your fingers, leading to overactive hands on the downswing.
 Excessive hand action often results in a quick hook or a pull.

 If you struggle with one of these shot shapes consistently, it’s worth an experiment.
-Next time you regrip your one of your clubs, ask the shop to add one or two extra wraps of tape. a new feeling.
-Hit some balls and see how it effects on your hand action.
+Next time you regrip one of your clubs, ask the shop to add one or two extra wraps of tape.
+Hit some balls and see how it affects your hand action.
 It could make a great difference.

 Logo Down and No Distractions

-Another classic Tiger modification is that he has his grips installed "logo down".
-This means that when he is holds the handle, the Golf Pride logo is on the part under the club instead of being at the top, visible above.
-The reason It's simple: he does not desire any images or alignment marks that that might cause a lot of distraction.
-His hands are placed according to the sensation, so by eliminating any mark in a video, he makes that Every handle positioning is repeatable constantly without doubt.
+Another classic Tiger modification is that his grips are installed "logo down".
+This means that when he holds the handle, the Golf Pride logo is on the part under the club instead of being at the top, visible above.
+The reason is simple: he does not desire any images or alignment marks that might cause distraction.
+His hands are placed according to the sensation, ensuring every handle positioning is repeatable without doubt.

 A Different Tool for a Different Job: Tiger's Putter Grip